OpenBagTwo/ShardIllumation/README.md

   palette
 - [MicCalibrate](MicCalibrate/MicCalibrate.ino), for calibrating the input coming from a microphone input
+- [IndoorVoice](IndoorVoice/IndoorVoice.ino): illuminates the shard based on an analog signal from a microphone
 - [TooShrill](TooShrill/TooShrill.ino): the most complex variant, where the illumination color and intensity is a function of an amplified microphone signal, sent through a high-pass filter